ahaborte918/virtual-machine/README.md

 </p>
 On the Networking page we see the Virtual network and Subnet have already been pre-selected.
 Be certain all the other inputs are correctly checked/selected as in the example.
-We are now ready to click 'Review + create' towards the bottow of the page.
+We are now ready to click 'Review + create' towards the bottom of the page.
 <br />
 </p>
 <img width="1088" height="692" alt="WVM 5" src="https://github.com/user-attachments/assets/a166e8f7-35a4-4a97-9050-19667b6b260f" />